Ledgerback/DGSF/Action Plans/Action Plan for V1.0.md

 		- Conduct data analyses on the datasets in the DAO Index data repository
 		- Share results of data analsyes in Jupyter Notebooks and online publications
 	- Goal:
-		- Outreach and Collaboration (or Convening): Reaching out to members of the public, acadmia, and industry for feedback on the DAO Index questionnaire and assessments
+		- Reaching out to members of the public, acadmia, and industry for feedback on the DAO Index questionnaire and assessments
 	- Tasks:
 		- Create a contact list of prominent members of the public, academia, and industry
 		- schedule meetings with members contacted